nickjj/plutus/README.md

 close this browser tab and never think about it again".
 I know that's what I would be thinking!

+**Show items from calendar year 2025, in this case "2025" is an optional regex pattern:**

 ```
-# Show items from calendar year 2025, in this case "2025" is an optional regex pattern
 plutus show 2025

 --------------------------------------------------------------------------------------------------------------------------------